Bio724D/Bio724D_2025_2026/class_notes/unix_cheatsheet_03.md

   - `grep -C5 Hoatzin IOC_14.2.csv`: return 5 lines before and after each matching line (**C**ontext)

   `grep` does not understand logic operators, but you can construct OR and AND searches
-  - `grep -e Hoatzin -e Kagu IOC_14.2.csv`: OR; returns lines containing either pattern
+  - `grep -e Hoatzin -e Kagu IOC_14.2.csv`: OR; returns lines containing either or both patterns
   - `grep Red IOC_14.2.csv | grep Falcon`: AND; returns lines containing both patterns
   - `grep Red IOC_14.2.csv | grep -v Falcon`: AND NOT; returns lines containing first but not second pattern

 * sort -- sorts lines of input

-  You can sort the contents of a file or input string
+  You can sort the lines of a file or input string
   - `sort file.txt`: sorts lines in `file.txt`
-  - `echo -e 'foo\nbar\nbaz\nqux' | sort`: requires the `-e` option to insert RETURNs (otherwise, it is a single line)
+  - `echo -e 'foo\nbar\nbaz\nqux' | sort`: requires the `-e` option to separate into multiple lines

   Default is to sort by character in ascending order, but this can be changed
   - `sort file.txt`: sorts lines in `file.txt`: alphabetical order
   - `sort -r file.txt`: sorts in reverse
   - `sort -n file.txt`: numeric sort (integers only)
-  - `sort -g file.txt`: general numeric sort (handles floats, but slower)
+  - `sort -g file.txt`: general numeric sort (includes floats, but slower)
   - `sort -d file.txt`: use only alphanumeric characters and blanks for sorting
   - `sort -f file.txt`: ignore case

   Default behavior is to use the entire line, but this can also be changed
-  - `sort -k 3 -n columns.txt` -- sort numerically on the 3rd field (column) of the data
+  - `sort -k 3 columns.txt` -- sort from the 3rd field (column) to the end of the line
+  - `sort -k 3,3 columns.txt` -- sort on the 3rd field only
+  - `sort -k 5,5 -k 3,3 columns.txt` -- sort on the 5th field, then break ties with the 3rd field

   Beware that `sort` may use different ordering in different shells
   - `echo -e 'zebra\nAnkara\nZeus\nant' | sort`: alphabetical with bash on our VMs but not in some other shells!
   - `echo -e '99\nAnkara\n Zeus\n1' | sort`: same as above!

   If your sort results are not what you expect:
-  - In some shells, `sort` uses ASCII encoding: white-space, numerals, upper-case letters, lower-case letters
+  - In some shells, `sort` uses ASCII encoding to determine order: whitespace, numerals, upper-case letters, lower-case letters
   - Use the `--debug` option to highlight the field in each line that `sort` is using
   - See [this page](./unexpected-sorting.md) and the [GNU FAQ](https://www.gnu.org/software/coreutils/faq/coreutils-faq.html#Sort-does-not-sort-in-normal-order_0021) if you're still getting unexpected results